kristofg/rifec/README.txt

   => The transfermode field seems to be a bitmask; I'll start by only accepting the bits I (think I) know what means, and add more if/when necessary.

+* What does the 'offset' field in the GetPhotoStatus reply mean?
+  => Reading the Card log, my guess is that this field is used when the server has received a partial upload, ie. half a file.
+It can then use this field to say how much of the file is already received.
+  So leaving this as 0 should be pretty safe - we don't support partial uploads at all anyway (only complete requests come through the HTTP library; this can be worked around, but I'm not sure if it's worth it.)